hamidrgh/EnsembleTools/source/Global_analysis.rst

 .. code-block:: python

-    visualization.radius_of_gyration(violin_plot=True ,location='median')
+    vis.radius_of_gyration(violin_plot=True, color='white', location='both')

 .. image:: images/sh3/global_analysis/r_of_g.png
    :align: center

 .. code-block:: python

-    visualization.radius_of_gyration(multiple_hist_ax=True ,hist_range=(0.5,4) ,mean=True, median=True, bins=40)
+    vis.radius_of_gyration(multiple_hist_ax=True ,hist_range=(0.5,4) ,location='both', bins=40)

 .. image:: images/sh3/global_analysis/rg.png
    :align: center

 End to end distance
 ---------------------
 The end_to_end_distances function is designed to visualize the distributions of end-to-end distances in molecular structure trajectories.
-The end-to-end distance refers to the distance between the first and last atom in a molecular chain, a parameter often used to understand the overall conformation of a molecule.
+The end-to-end distance refers to the distance between the first and last atom in a molecular chain, a parameter often used to understand the overall size of conformations of a molecule.

 *"rg_norm"(bool,optional):If set to True, normalizes the end-to-end distances based on the average radius of gyration.[The default value is False]*